freeCodeCamp/freeCodeCamp/guide/english/cloud-development/index.md

 Many modern websites and big data efforts are said to be developed in the Cloud, meaning they are operating in some of these massive shared datacenters.

+## Different Layers of Cloud
+### SaaS
+Software as a service, this layer executes and hosts working applications over the cloud for end users on a pay per use basis and remotely assesible.
+Example google drive, gmail, etc.

+### PaaS
+Platform as a service, this layer provides a platform for the developers to develop their application for the end users on the cloud.
+Example Google Apps Engine, Microsoft Azure, etc.

+### IaaS
+Infrastructure as a service, this layer provides virtualized resources like CPU, memory storage etc that are used for hosting an application on the cloud on a pay per use basis.
+Example Amazon EC2, IBM Blue Cloud, etc.

 #### More Information:

 [Getting Started with AWS](https://aws.amazon.com/getting-started/)